Qowala/Qowala/README.md

     nodejs app.js

-*NodeJS installation process inspired by Digital Ocean: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server
+*NodeJS installation process inspired by Digital Ocean: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server*
-*

 *MongoDB installation process inspired by MongoDB.org http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/*

 #### To develop
-The recommanded way to launch the app for developmlent is to use **Vagrant**.
+The recommanded way to launch the app for development is to use **Vagrant**.

 In the KoalasLiveTweet's directory do